-Our analytical calculation of $P(\mu)$ has some advantages over the approach of numerical simulations (we can easily study changes in source redshift, σ_8 , and the contribution from different halo masses and redshift), but it also has limitations.
-We only use the one-halo term, which is accurate at the high magnifications relevant for the effects considered here but overestimates the lensing contribution at $\mu \sim 1$.
+contribution at $\mu \sim 1$.
 We do not include a distribution of ellipticities or halo substructure, which can also increase magnification cross-sections.
-We have instead tuned the average halo ellipticity to match the $P(\mu)$ measured in dark matter simulations (see Lima et al. 2009 for a detailed discussion).
-And whereas we account for the effects of baryons observed in simulations by Hilbert et al. (2008), these authors note that their results still underestimate baryonic effects for halos of smaller masses as they do not predict sufficient numbers of multiple-imaged quasars.
-Finally, the effect of finite source size is very uncertain given the lack of our knowledge about submm galaxies and the sensitivity to the precise caustic structure of the lenses (e.g., Li et al. (2005).
-Proper inclusion of all these missing effects would likely increase the magnification probabilities compared with our current model.
+We have instead tuned the average halo ellipticity to match the $P(\mu)$ measured in dark matter simulations of Hilbert et al. (2007) (see Lima et al. (2009) for a detailed discussion).
+And whereas we account for the effects of baryons observed in numerical simulations by Hilbert et al. (2008), these authors note that their simulation still underestimate baryonic effects for halos of smaller masses as they do not predict sufficient numbers of multiply imaged quasars.
+Finally, the effect of finite source size is very uncertain given the lack of our knowledge about submm galaxies and its sensitivity to the precise caustic structure of the lenses.
+A proper inclusion of all these missing effects would likely increase the magnification probabilities compared to our current model.